 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read more in my disclosure policy.

 Some of you may remember when I first wrote about stockpiling diapers for my son.
 I started stockpiling diapers before I was even pregnant.
 Granted, diaper deals have changed a lot since I started buying diapers 4 or so years ago, but I believe it is still possible to stockpile diapers for a fraction of the cost.
-I know because I’m doing it again right now for our second baby – due in March.
+I know because I did it for baby two and three who have arrived since as well!

 Before you start actually buying diapers, you need to make the decision of whether to use cloth diapers or disposable ones.
 I realize this is a heated discussion but I don’t think it needs to be.
 If you want to cloth diaper, go for it!
 If you want to use disposables, that’s fine too.

 I have nothing against cloth diapers but here is why we use disposables.
 We live in a small town where our water bill is very high.
 By very high, I mean that we pay triple what most people in the city of Fort Wayne pay.
 It’s unfortunate but it is our reality.
 For that reason, I don’t need to be adding more loads of laundry to my weekly schedule with the accompanying higher water bill.
 I’d much rather spend my time finding the good deals on diapers at the store so I can use disposables without worrying about the cost.

 I know it can be overwhelming to think about stockpiling diapers but it doesn’t have to be!
 I’m going to walk you through the process as I answer many of the questions I myself had and that others have asked.
 By the time I’d done, I hope you’ll be excited to go stockpile diapers for your baby – saving lots of money in the process!

 Are you ready to learn how to stockpile diapers?
 Let’s get started!